 - What treatment philosophies or points of view are represented at your office?

-If you haven't already found mental health providers in your area, you have several options.
-If you're a student, you can make an appointment at your school's counseling department or mental health clinic.
-Student or not, you can visit the National Institute of Mental Health's Getting Help: Locate Services website for more information on mental health service options.
-If you have health insurance, your plan may have a list of providers and a procedure for connecting with those services.
-Look for that information on their web site or brochure.
-You could also call the company to get more guidance.
+If you’ve pursued in-person and online options with no luck, all hope isn’t lost.
+Students can likely make an appointment at their school's counseling department or mental health clinic.
+Student or not, anyone can visit the National Institute of Mental Health's Getting Help: Locate Services website for more information on mental health service options.
+If you have health insurance, your plan may offer a list of providers and a procedure for connecting with services.
+You can find that information on their website or by calling the company directly and asking for assistance.